mhaupt/basicode/README.md

 After the invocation of the subroutine, `OP` contains the running number of the registered breakpoint (starting at 1), or -1 in case anything has gone wrong.
 In the latter case, `OE$` will also contain an error message.

+### Selectively (De)activating Breakpoints: `GOSUB 967 (968)`

+Any breakpoint registered with `GOSUB 966` can be selectively (de)activated by calling one of these two subroutines.
+They both expect the breakpoint in question to be identified by the `OP` variable.
+A call to `GOSUB 967` will activate the breakpoint, and a call to `GOSUB 968` will deactivate it.
+In case of success, `OP` will be unchanged after the subroutine call.
+In case of any kind of error, `OP` will be set to -1 and `OE$` will contain an error message.

 ## Contributions